Butler Building: Government office

 In 1888, the building was considered for purchase by the government for Congressional offices.
 On April 10, 1891, the Department of the Treasury purchased the building from Butler for $275,000.
 That year, the Marine Hospital Service moved its headquarters from a building at 1308 F Street NW.
 It occupied the unit facing north onto B Street towards the Capitol.
-The Coast and Geodetic Survey occupied the other two units to its south, including the archives unit it previously had rented, with the second unit used for a library and offices.
+The Coast and Geodetic Survey occupied the other two units to its south, including the previously rented archives unit, with the second unit used for a library and offices.

 The Marine Hospital Service's Hygienic Laboratory, the predecessor of the National Institutes of Health, also moved to the building from the New York Marine Hospital in 1891.
 It occupied the top floor of the building.
-In March 1904, the Hygienic Laboratory moved to its own new building at the Old Naval Observatory.
+In March 1904, the Hygienic Laboratory moved to a new building at the Old Naval Observatory.

 In 1912, the Marine Hospital Service became the Public Health Service.
 Some of the building's interior ornamentation was removed in the early 1910s.

 The Public Health Service moved out of the building in April 1929.
 Temporary Building C on the National Mall, where it had offices since 1920, became its temporary headquarters until the new Public Health Service Building opened in May 1933.
 The Coast and Geodetic Survey moved to the Department of Commerce Building also in 1929.
 The Butler Building was then demolished to construct the Longworth House Office Building.
-Surgeon General Hugh S. Cumming attempted to have the mantles and mirrors stored for use in a future building, but was unsuccessful as the items were lost.
+Surgeon General Hugh S. Cumming attempted to have the mantles and mirrors stored for use in a future building but was unsuccessful as the items were lost.